maikeriva/privategooglecalendars/readme.txt

 == Frequently Asked Questions ==

+= Where can I find more information? =

+See the [website](https://blog.michielvaneerd.nl/private-google-calendars/) for more information.

 = How can I override the calendar look? =

 Create a child theme and enqueue a css file with a dependency on `pgc` for example: